MENTORING PROGRAM OVERVIEW

 HOW TO APPLY

-The mentee application period will be open from March 31, 2018 to March 31, 2019.
-All applicants will be notified by April 23 regarding their acceptance status.
+The mentee application period will be open until March 31, 2020.
+All applicants will be notified by beginning of April regarding their acceptance status.
 Mentee application packages must include a contact and general information page, a student statement of interest, and one recommendation from a college/university professor of fisheries or wildlife professional.
 Click here for the mentee application form.

 Follow links below for a list of current opportunities: